 WHEN WE BEGAN on the program, the conventional wisdom at the time was that no radio interview should run longer than seven minutes.
 But we were sure there was an appetite for something richer, less combative and more discursive - something that would appeal to the head and the heart at the same time.
 We changed the name to Conversations with Richard Fidler to differentiate the program from Jon’s show in Melbourne.

 We podcasted the show right from the start.
 At first I regarded the podcast as another annoying thing we had to attend to at the end of the day, but our wise overseers at ABC Radio, to their credit, insisted we keep at it.
 I didn’t really start listening to podcasts until 2008, when I began to listen obsessively to some classic public radio shows from the US - This American Life, Radiolab and The Moth.
 I was also drawn into some outstanding history podcasts like Mike Duncan’s History of Rome and Dan Carlin’s Hardcore History.
 These shows were a revelation.
-Pam and I could hear that the people behind them were operating under a similar set of ideals to Conversations: a bias towards stories from everyday people, a preference for natural speech, an aversion to pompous media cliches (‘the tragic loss of life’, ‘the continuing crisis in the Middle East’ etc, etc.) and an appreciation for strangeness, paradox and humour.
+Pam and I could hear that the people behind them were operating under a similar set of ideals: a bias towards stories from everyday people, a preference for natural speech, an aversion to pompous media cliches and an appetite for strangeness, paradox and humour.

 In 2011 I received a Churchill fellowship to meet some of the people behind these programs, including Ira Glass, the founder and presenter of This American Life.
 Ira was generous and full of insights, and my interview with him can be found here.
 I was also invited to sit in with the Transom Story Workshop in Wood’s Hole, Massachussetts, established by the great Jay Allison.